mistertest/xcloud-shield/README.md

 ### SECURITY

 All my projects are safe but i don't want sharing my code here for pernal reasons.
+It's my decision for now but i can change my mind and orgenise a other method.
 But you can analys My projects all you want with many tools like APKtoos and others.

 Results of securty test